mooey5775/whiskerContact/README.md

 Detects mouse whisker contacts with an obstacle for Sawtell Lab.
 Uses LEAP and a shallow CNN to detect time of first touch to perform reaction time analyses for mice.

-Currently, code remains untested.
 Two example models are provided.

 To generate training data, [whiskLabeler](https://github.com/mooey5775/whiskLabeler) is used.